 Cheshire II and Cheshire III are small, community-based homes established for individuals with disabilities who are able to live more independently.
 Please see the "Community Homes" page of this website.

-If you would like to tour our facility or obtain additional information regarding admission to Cheshire Home, Cheshire II or Cheshire III, please call our Director of Admissions, Mandy Hecht at (973) 966-1232, extension 219.
+If you would like to tour our facility or obtain additional information regarding admission to Cheshire Home, please call Althea David at (973) 966-1232, extension 239.
+For admission inquiries for Cheshire II or Cheshire III, please call Mandy Hecht at (973) 966-1232, extension 219.